 General Visitor Information

 At Mt Graham Regional Medical Center, we welcome visitors of family and friends.
-We recognize that encouragement and love is vital to the healing process.
+We recognize that encouragement and love are vital to the healing process.
 Below we have listed the guidelines for our different departments:

 Regular Visiting Guidelines

-Mt Graham Regional Medical Center embraces a philosophy of open and flexible visitation that welcomes and encourages the involvement of family/significant others in the patient's care.
-The Hospital strives to provide a caring environment while recognizing the importance of visitation to our patients, their families and friends.
+Mt Graham Regional Medical Center embraces a philosophy of open and flexible visitation that welcomes and encourages the involvement of family/significant others in the patient’s care.
+The hospital strives to provide a caring environment while recognizing the importance of visitation to our patients, families, and friends.
 This Policy was developed while considering the following factors: (a) the benefits of visitation to the patient; (b) the impact of visitation on patient care; and (c) the safety and security of patients, visitors, and employees.
-A purpose of this Policy is to ensure that all visitors enjoy full and equal visitation privileges consistent with patient preferences.
+The purpose of this Policy is to ensure that all visitors enjoy full and equal visitation privileges consistent with patient preferences.
 To view a complete copy of the Visitation Policy, please see the patient handbook that you received at registration.
 If you do not have a patient handbook, please ask to receive one.

 No children under 12 during flu and RSV season.
 Children must be accompanied by an adult other than the patient.
-Overnight visitation at discretion of the charge nurse and only in private rooms.
+Overnight visitation at the discretion of the charge nurse and only in private rooms.

 Intensive Care Unit Visiting Guidelines

 There are very few limitations on visiting the ICU area of our hospital, but the few that we have are adhered to strictly.

 - IMMEDIATE FAMILY ONLY IN THE ICU.